crowecawcaw/aws-docs-history/README.md

 prefixes for a given service so new services can be added by updating that mapping instead of modifying the crawler logic.

+## Tests

+Run `pytest`.

+To add another conversion case, drop an HTML/Markdown pair in `tests/data` and reference it from `tests/test_conversion.py`.
+Use real AWS doc pages so fixtures stay representative.